 Online gaming is enjoyed by many young people, but there are some risks worth thinking about.
 We’ve put together some tips about what to look out for and ideas for staying safe while you play.

 Online gaming can be fun, but sometimes there are things people do that could make you feel awkward.
 It’s a good idea to be aware of some of the risks and how to keep yourself safe.
 Here’s our tips:

-- Use the safety centres: Sometimes other gamers can say nasty things or try to bully or upset you.
+- Use the safety tools: Sometimes other gamers can say mean things or try to bully or upset you.
 Make sure you know how to block and report anything that makes you feel uncomfortable and if you need help make sure you speak to someone about it.

 - Keep your details private: If anyone asks you to share your password or any personal information with them, don’t send it.